FIWARE-TMForum/business-ecosystem-logic-proxy/README.md

 This project is part of [FIWARE](http://fiware.org).
 You will find more information about this FIWARE GE [here](http://catalogue.fiware.org/enablers/pep-proxy-wilma).

-- You will find the source code of this project in GitHub [here](https://github.com/ging/fiware-pep-proxy)
+- You will find the source code of this project in GitHub [here](https://github.com/FIWARE-TMForum/business-ecosystem-logic-proxy)
 - You will find the documentation of this project in Read the Docs [here](http://fiware-pep-proxy.readthedocs.org/)

-Thanks to this component and together with Identity Management and Authorization PDP GEs, you will add authentication and authorization security to your backend applications.
-Thus, only FIWARE users will be able to access your GEs or REST services.
-But you will be able also to manage specific permissions and policies to your resources allowing different access levels to your users.
+This component handles the request to the TMForum APIs and applies a business logic layer so only certain users are allowed to perform certain operations.
+Additionally, this component offers a graphical user interface that can be used by end-users to access this set of APIs in a simpler way (without having REST knowledge).

 <a name="def-build"></a>
 ## How to Build & Install